-PhD candidates: Beginning in mid-May (generally 1-2 weeks following the end of the Spring semester of year 2), students will receive a list of exam questions (with faculty writing the question identified).
+PhD candidates: Beginning in mid-May (generally at the end of the Spring semester of year 2), students will receive a list of exam prompts.
 Students will have one week to decide on which question to answer.
 Students have four weeks to produce their response to the exam question.
 Final oral exam is anticipated during late June.

 MD/PhD candidates: Beginning in the summer prior to G1 and continuing in the Fall semester of G1, the candidate and research mentor will develop an F30 application to be submitted to NIH.
 This document also will serve as the candidate's dissertation proposal as well as the written portion of the Qualifying Exam.
-The normal timeline for MD/PhD candidates is accelerated and the F30 application is usually submitted for the December or April deadlines, making the QE in the spring of G1.
+The normal timeline for MD/PhD candidates is accelerated and the F30 application is usually submitted for the August, December or April deadlines.
+The MD/PhD student's QE can be held in the Fall semester or, depending on when the proposal is submitted, can be delayed into the Spring semester, but cannot be delayed further.
+Exact timing of the exam depends wholly on when the proposal is submitted and when the QE faculty can be provided the proposal for review (minimum, 2 weeks of review time) followed as soon as possible by the oral defense of the proposal.